WHAT FCSS IS:

 The Lac La Biche County Interagency is a group of service agencies and community members who meet to share information and ideas, and discuss current trends and issues that affect residents’ quality of life.
 All interested groups and individuals are invited to attend bi-monthly meetings.
 There is always an open seat at the table.

 Please e-mail firstname.lastname@example.org to find out more, or if you would like to present at the Interagency’s next regular meeting.
-FCSS and Community Development also maintains a list of agencies and residents who want to be kept informed about local programs and services between meetings.
+FCSS also maintains a list of agencies and residents who want to be kept informed about local programs and services between meetings.

 Community Programming and Services

-One of FCSS and Community Development’s main responsibilities is observing what is happening in the community, identifying gaps in local social programs and services, and finding ways to fill them.
+One of FCSS’s main responsibilities is observing what is happening in the community, identifying gaps in local social programs and services, and finding ways to fill them.
 The department’s activities change frequently, so up-to-date information is posted on Lac La Biche County FCSS’ Facebook page.